logic-star-ai/codetaste/README.md

 #### 📂 Output Directory Structure

-After this step. the `outputs/` directory will be populated with the results of the inference and evaluation.
+After this step the `outputs/` directory will be populated with the results of the inference and evaluation.

 ```text
 outputs/